Junior classes: 5-10yrs

 Junior Class - Week 1 - Pastel Techniques and Final Piece

-In week 1, we started practising with soft-pastels and the different technique we use to make marks using this medium.
-The students were taught scumbling, cross hatching, dots, strokes, and scribbles, and feathering.
-Then, on craft paper, the students using these techniques created their own soft-pastel animal.
+In week 1, we worked with soft-pastels on craft paper, and we practiced the different mark-making technique we can use with this medium, including scumbling, cross hatching, dots, strokes, scribbles, and feathering.
+Choosing which mark-making techniques they thought would suit their creation they produce their own soft-pastel animal.

 Junior Class - Week 10 - Biscuit Decorating and Easter Cards